Death Wish (2018 film)

-Death Wish is a 2018 American action thriller film directed by Eli Roth and written by Joe Carnahan.
-It is a remake of the 1974 film of the same name and a reboot of the Death Wish film series, based on Brian Garfield's 1972 novel.
-The film stars Bruce Willis as Paul Kersey, a Chicago doctor who sets out to get revenge on the men who attacked his family.
-Vincent D'Onofrio, Elisabeth Shue, Dean Norris, and Kimberly Elise also star.
+Death Wish is a 2018 American vigilante action thriller film directed by Eli Roth, written by Joe Carnahan, and produced by Roger Birnbaum.
+A remake of the 1974 film, it stars Bruce Willis as Dr. Paul Kersey, a Chicago-based surgeon who sets out to exact vengeance on the culprits responsible for attacking his family.
+Vincent D'Onofrio, Elisabeth Shue, Dean Norris and Kimberly Elise appear in supporting roles.

-A remake of the 1974 film was first announced in 2006, with Sylvester Stallone set to direct and star, before dropping out.
-Carnahan was announced to write and direct after in 2012, but later dropped out too, although was given sole screenwriting credit despite his script being rewritten numerous times since.
-Roth joined as director in 2016, with filming taking place in Chicago that same year with director of photography Rogier Stoffers.
-Mark Goldblatt served as editor in post-production, while the score was composed by Ludwig Göransson.

-Death Wish was released in the North America by Metro-Goldwyn-Mayer and internationally by Annapurna International on March 2, 2018, and underperformed at the box office, only grossing $49.6 million worldwide against a $30 million budget.
-The film received generally negative reviews from critics; many criticizing its depiction of gun violence in comparison to then-recent mass shootings, claiming it as spreading "right-wing" and "pro-gun" messages, with Roth denying said claims.
+Death Wish was released in North America by Metro-Goldwyn-Mayer Pictures on March 2, 2018.
+The film was grossed $55.9 million worldwide against a $30 million budget.
+The film received negative reviews from critics, who took issue with its depiction of gun violence in light of then-recent mass shootings and alleged that it spread right-wing and pro-gun messages.

 Plot

-Trauma surgeon Paul Kersey lives with his wife, Lucy, and daughter, Jordan, in Chicago.
-When the family visits a restaurant with Paul's brother Frank, Miguel the valet secretly copies their address after hearing that they plan to stay out.
-However, Paul is suddenly called to the hospital, and Jordan and Lucy return home just as three armed criminals break in, leading to Lucy being killed and Jordan left in a coma from being severely beaten.
+Paul Kersey, a trauma surgeon, lives with his wife Lucy and daughter Jordan in Chicago.
+When the family visits a restaurant with Paul's brother Frank, a valet parking attendant named Miguel secretly copies their address after hearing that they plan to stay out.
+Paul is suddenly called to the hospital, where Jordan and Lucy return home just as three armed criminals break into the house, leading to Lucy being shot and Jordan sustains a head injury when they try to fight back.
+Lucy dies from her injuries and Jordan survives, but is left in a coma.

 Paul becomes frustrated with the lack of police progress on the case, contemplating purchasing a firearm.
 When a gang member is brought to the hospital and his gun falls out, Paul secretly takes it and practices shooting.
-He later uses it to stop a carjacking, injuring his left hand in the process.
-A captured video of the carjacking goes viral, earning Paul the nickname "Grim Reaper".
-After treating a boy who was attacked for refusing to sell drugs for a dealer calling himself the "Ice Cream Man", Paul guns him down in broad daylight.
+Later, Paul uses it to stop a carjacking, injuring his left hand in the process.
+A captured video of the carjacking goes viral, earning Paul the nickname Grim Reaper.
+After treating a boy who was attacked for refusing to sell drugs for a dealer called "Ice Cream Man", Paul shoots down Ice Cream Man in broad daylight.